ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 the app.
 The ``command_names`` attribute of a settings object provides the names of its commands.

-You can pass commands as keyword arguments if needed.
+You can pass keyword arguments to commands if needed.
 You use the ``arguments`` attribute to access the list of valid arguments.
 If an argument is not specified and is optional, its default value is used.
 Arguments are also settings objects and can be either a primitive type or container type.